 Your next question.
 "Why is it better for my skin than soap at the store?"

 The oils I use can vary depending on what outcome I need in the finished bar.
-Little do people know, coconut oil is the main cleaning agent in homemade soaps (I use more in my Facial Bar for Oily Skin), so too much can be drying.
-If I need more moisturizing soap I add more Olive oil (My Butter Bar is unscented with so many different butters & oils to make it great for dry winter skin, like now).
+Like my Facial Bar has more coconut oil for a more cleansing bar, and Butter Bar has more butters & olive oil to make it great for dry winter skin. (like now)

 It really is a science, wait, didn't I say I'd never need that in school??

-So, all the oils are melted together in a glass bowl (no metal, and no plastic unless you want your plastic to taste like soap).
-Lye is added to the goat milk and completely dissolved before adding to the oils.
+All the oils are melted together in a glass bowl (no metal, and no plastic unless you want your plastic to taste like soap).
+Lye is added to frozen goat milk and completely dissolved before adding to the oils.
 Once the lye/milk mixture is added to the oils you stick blend until it just starts to get thick.
 That's when I add essential oils, fragrance oils, colors or none of the above, and pour into a 5 pound mold.